-TRAX COBOL allows you to break the Procedure Division up into overlayable and non-overlayable program segments to optimize memory utilization.
+PDP-11 COBOL allows you to break the Procedure Division up into overlayable and non-overlayable program segments to optimize memory utilization.
 An overlayable program segment can be overlayed by any other overlayable segment.
-However, a non-overlayable program segment can never be overlayed.
+A non-overlayable program segment, however, can never be overlayed.